meilisearch/documentation/resources/faq.md

 How do I know the primary key of my index?
 [Check this route](/references/indexes.md#get-one-index).
 The `null` value means it has not been defined yet.

-By default, the primary key will be inferred in the first document sent.
+By default, the primary key will be inferred from the first document received.
 MeiliSearch will search for an attribute that contains the string `id` in a case-insensitive manner (e.g., `uid`, `MovieId`, `ID`, `123id123`).
 If none has been found, no documents will be added.

 If you get a `document id is missing` error, the primary key was not recognized.
 This means your primary key is wrongly formatted.
 Sending primary key's name as a query parameter [when adding documents](/references/documents.md#add-or-replace-documents) should solve this issue.